pacefactory/todserver/README.md

 ```bash
 bash build/docker/build_image.sh
 ```
 The build script will ask whether you want to use the CPU or GPU build.
-These result in different images (you can have both on your system simultaneously without conflict), but the GPU build is much larger (~4GB for the CPU build, ~10GB for the GPU build!), so it's best to only build the GPU image if you have a system that supports it!
+This choice results in different images (you can have both on your system simultaneously without conflict), but the GPU build is much larger (~4GB for the CPU build, ~10GB for the GPU build!), so it's best to only build the GPU image if you have a system that supports it!

 The image(s) can then be run using:
 ```bash
 bash build/docker/run_container.sh
 ```
 Again you'll be asked to choose between CPU and GPU versions when running this script.
 If you've built both versions, you can quickly swap between them using this script.
 However, you can't run both simultaneously, since they both map to the same container name and port.
+If you do want to test GPU vs. CPU performance, there is an option to toggle GPU usage on the server settings page (when running the GPU build).

 By default, the container will launch the server on port `3834`.